ThemeMountain/docs/source/_pine/components/pricing-table.blade.md

 # Got plans to display pricing in email?

 Although we call them Pricing Tables, you can use this component for lots of things: subscriptions, plans, levels, and so on.
-Acorn comes with two and three-column pricing tables, each with a boxed and full-width version.
+Pine comes with two and three-column pricing tables, each with a boxed and full-width version.

 ---

-## 2 Columns - Boxed
+## 2 Columns - Boxed {#two-col-boxed}

 When we say 'boxed pricing table', we mean it has 24px apparent padding on each side.
 It comes with call-to-action buttons that are placed outside the pricing tables themselves.
 On mobile, the columns will stack.

 <div class="my-6">
     <ul class="tabs">